geocaching

 Cache-In Trash-Out (CITO) Events are coordinated activities of trash pickup and other maintenance tasks (such as constructing footpaths, planting trees and removing invasive species) to improve the environment.
 CITO is an ongoing environmental initiative created by Groundspeak Inc. related to geocaching which encourages geocachers to clean up parks and other areas.
 This is done in two ways: specific events, traditionally around the time of Earth Day each year, in which groups go around picking up and maintaining the landscape while finding geocaches.

-Mega Event is defined by attendance of over 500 people.
+A Mega Event is defined by attendance of over 500 people.
 Mega Events are typically annual events, usually attracting geocachers from all over the world.

-Giga Event is an event with an attendance of over 5000 people, also attracting geocachers from worldwide.
+A Giga Event is an event with an attendance of over 5000 people, also attracting geocachers from worldwide.

 Finally, a GPS Adventures Maze Exhibit is an exhibit at various museums and science centers in which participants in the maze learn about geocaching.
 These “events” have their own cache type on Geocaching.com and include many non-geocachers.